ismael3s/ismael3s/README.md

 # Hi there 👋

-I'm Ismael Santana, a passionate full-stack software developer with a focus on backend development.
-I've been working as a developer since 2021, and my journey into programming began in high school in 2016.
-I see programming languages as tools and strive to use the right one for daily challenges.
+I'm Ismael Santana, a software developer with a focus on backend development.

-In my free time, I enjoy reading about new technologies and exploring how they can solve problems I've encountered.
-I constantly challenge myself to create POCs using new technologies to understand their benefits and tradeoffs.
-This has led me to gain experience with  Node.js, C#, React, Next.js, RabbitMQ and Angular.
-I value simplicity in programming and deployment, and I'm a fan of Docker, Mermaid, SQLite, software design.

 ## Random